Swissair Flight 111: Victims

-There were 132 Americans (including one employee each from Delta Air Lines and United Airlines), 41 Swiss (including the 13 crew members), 30 French, 3 British, 4 Canadian, 3 Italian, 2 Greek, 2 Lebanese, 1 each from Afghanistan, China, Germany, India, Iran, Russia, Saudi Arabia, Spain, St. Kitts and Nevis, Mexico, Sweden and Yugoslavia, and 4 other passengers on board.
+There were 132 Americans (including one Delta Air Lines employee and one United Airlines employee), 41 Swiss (including the 13 crew members), 30 French, 4 Canadians, 3 Britons, 3 Italians, 2 Greeks, 2 Lebanese, and 1 each from Afghanistan, China, Germany, India, Iran, Russia, Saudi Arabia, Spain, St. Kitts and Nevis, Mexico, Sweden, and Yugoslavia, and 4 other passengers on board.
 Epidemiologists Jonathan Mann and Mary Lou Clements-Mann, a married couple who were both prominent researchers of HIV/AIDS, died in the crash.
-Joseph LaMotta, son of boxing legend Jake LaMotta, also died.
-The LaMotta family later sued Swissair for his death.